hatfieldlibrary/dspace-angular-client/README.md

 ### Browsing the item hierarchy

 The DSpace REST API supports browsing the hierarchy of communities, collections and items.
 This seems to work well.
-However, for the purposes of this project we've focused on evaluating authentication, handle requests and bitstreams.
+However, for the purposes of this project we've focused on prototyping authentication, handle requests and bitstreams.
 We have implemented quite a few of the middleware endpoints and controllers needed for browsing these entities and more will be added when we begin work on designing the AngularJs UI.

 ### UI development